Sports broadcasting contracts in Canada: Major League Soccer

-Beginning with the 2023 season, Apple is the primary global rightsholder to Major League Soccer and the Leagues Cup through its MLS Season Pass streaming product, under a contract in effect until 2032.
+Beginning with the 2023 season, Apple is the primary global rightsholder to Major League Soccer and the Leagues Cup through its Apple TV streaming service, under a contract in effect until 2032.

 From 2023 to 2026, Bell Media, through TSN and RDS, will simulcast coverage of at least one MLS match per week involving a Canadian club, as well as select playoff and Leagues Cup matches.
 Coverage of games aired by the Fox broadcast network will also be available to most Canadian TV service subscribers.

+Canadian Premier League

+As of the 2026 season, English-language broadcasts of all 112 regular season matches are carried by OneSoccer, with additional broadcasts on TSN and CBC for select games.
+In addition, all FC Supra du Quebec games are broadcast in French, with game broadcasts split between TVA Sports (18 matches) and RDS (10 matches).

+Northern Super League

+As of the 2026 season, all English-language broadcasts are split between TSN, CBC, and the league's own YouTube channel.
+Additionally, French-language broadcasts are aired for all Montreal Roses games, split between RDS and Radio-Canada.
+Any playoff matches involving Montreal will be broadcast by RDS.